owasp-sbot/OSBot-Fast-API/docs/dev/fastapi-serverless-ci-pipeline-setup.md

 # FastAPI Serverless Project Setup Guide
-*A complete guide to professional repository configuration before writing application code*
+*A complete guide to CI/CD repository configuration before writing application code*

 ## Why This Matters
 Setting up proper infrastructure before writing application code is crucial for long-term project success.
 Each component in this guide addresses specific challenges that become exponentially harder to implement as your codebase grows.
 By establishing these foundations early, you create a robust development environment that supports quality, testing, and automated deployments from day one.